 The first time I gave a public talk I was so nervous that my hands were literally trembling as I tried to switch from one slide to another.
 Nor did I sleep much the night before, being so worried about tomorrow’s talk.
-That experience, coupled with My Mortifying First Interview Experience, hardened my resolve to get over my fears of interviewing and public speaking.
+That experience, coupled with my own horrible first-time interview, hardened my resolve to get over my fears of interviewing and public speaking.

 I learned how to transform that intense apprehension into an incredible state of calmness – and you can too.

 It all starts with our breathing.

 A terrific mentor taught me this technique she called the “Three Breaths to Serenity”.
 I’m not sure where she learned it, but I am very thankful for her guidance.